Skip to content

 Choose Neural Frames if you want music-first production: audio-reactive visuals, Autopilot speed, and a consistent visual identity across a release cycle.
 Choose Pika if you need the lowest entry cost for general creative video.
 Choose RunwayML if you need a broader toolkit beyond music videos — multi-modal editing, generative art, and video experimentation in one subscription.

-Neural Frames loses on entry price and has no meaningful free tier — both worth knowing upfront.
+Neural Frames loses on entry price once you render past the free planning stage, worth knowing upfront.
 For an independent hands-on take, the Unite.AI Neural Frames review covers output quality in detail.

 What are some use cases for Neural Frames?